ColeTrammer/iros/docs/build.md

 debugging purposes, especially because we can use sanitizers directly.
 For instance, the `ubasan` preset compiles the userspace code with both `ubsan` and `asan` enabled.
 This configuration is actively tested in CI.

-These can be built and used without any special setup, using normal CMake commands, although recent versions of GCC and CMake are needed.
+These can be built and used without any special setup, using normal CMake commands, although recent versions of GCC or clang and CMake are needed.